omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- add <div class="self workouts"> to users own workouts
+  - if user.is_coach add <div class="athlete workouts">
+  - in view of user page can do:
+    - if request.method == 'GET':
+      - if 'athletes workouts' in request.GET:
+        - query1 = request.GET.get('q') [ q will be athletes name]
+        - if query1:
+          - athletes_future_workouts = WorkoutInstance.objects.filter(current_user=athlete_user...)
+          - same for all other types of workouts.
+    - basically turn user_page into search get requests for athletes names just like workout list.
+  - or can just load in all future workouts from the start and filter based off athlete name
+    - in view:
+      - all_athletes_future_workouts = for i in athletes = WorkoutInstance.objcets.filter(current_user=i...)
+    - then in template have buttons for each athlete and filter workouts displayed based on which athlete is clicked.
+  - this way page does not have to reload
 - add videos/pictures to movements to create a database of movement technique
 - create tests for request model
 - break user sign up into two or more pages, first page has basic info (name, username, password, email, is athlete/coach etc)